rickdog/cross-domain-ajax-XML/README.md

 This version fixes a problem with Padolsey's function - it fails when getting raw XML.

-I've wrapped the jQuery.ajax over-ride in a function that supports a callback and also jQuery promise.
+I've wrapped the jQuery.ajax override in a function that supports a callback and also jQuery promise.

 Callback:
 ```